SettleMint

 }

 The indexed field contains data from DALP indexing and may be null if the feed has not yet been indexed.
-In latestValue, issuer is the issuer identity that authorized a DALP-managed update, and signer is the EOA wallet that signed the EIP-712 typed data.
+In latestValue, issuer is the issuer identity that authorized a DALP-managed update. signer is the EOA wallet that signed the EIP-712 typed data.
 For Chainlink-compatible updates, those two fields use the zero address because the external aggregator owns its own update model.

 Read a feed record